dmuller189/C-Process-API-Tutorial/README.md

 If the stack and heap memory adress pointers meet, then the program is effectively out of memory.

-## Basic C Program with stack and heap memory
+## A C Program with Stack and Heap Memory
 ```c
 #include <stdio.h>